AchrafKassioui/Learning-SpriteKit/README.md

 *12 March 2024*

-For any nodes `nodeToCenter` and `referenceNode`, you can center one relative to another with:
+For any two nodes, you can center one relative to another with:

 ```swift
 nodeToCenter.position = CGPoint(x: referenceNode.frame.midX, y: referenceNode.frame.midY)